JAMES PILCHER

 Career highlight to date?

-Winning our first Master Builders Association Excellence in Housing Award last year (2022) when we only launched our firm in 2020, and then winning this MBA Award again this year is a huge honour.
-We’re a young firm, not yet four years old, but we pride ourselves on the deeply personal level of service and high quality craftsmanship we deliver on each and every project.
+Winning our first Master Builders Association Excellence in Housing Award in 2022, winning it again in 2023, and making the finalist selection in 2024 is a huge honour.
+We pride ourselves on the deeply personal level of service and high quality craftsmanship we deliver on each and every project.
 Handing over the keys to a happy client at completion is such a rewarding and satisfying achievement - that feeling never gets old.

 Memorable projects you’ve personally worked on?